-However if you’re a busy business owner or entrepreneur, time constraints and a full schedule means customer service can slip, or even fall by the wayside.
+However, if you’re a busy business owner or entrepreneur, time constraints and a full schedule mean customer service can slip, or even fall by the wayside.

 Not all businesses – especially those operating on a lean budget – can afford to employ staff dedicated to the customer cause.
 It’s more likely that you’re managing this area of the business yourself; juggling it together with all the other aspects of your business.